wix/react-native-navigation/docs/docs/Installing.md

 To make the `React` scheme available to your project, run `npm install -g react-native-git-upgrade` followed by `react-native-git-upgrade`.
 Once this is done, you can click back to the menu in Xcode: `Product -> Scheme -> Manage Schemes`, then click '+' to add a new scheme.
 From the `Target` menu, select "React", and click the checkbox to make the scheme `shared`.
 This should make the error disappear.

+3b.
+If you are using Xcode 10 and get a `“Multiple commands produce…” ` error when attempting to build the project, try the following solutions.
+In Project Navigator (left pane), open  `Libraries`  and select  `ReactNativeNavigation.xcodeproj` , then navigate to `Build Phases` tab, expand `Copy Files` and check `Copy only when installing`.
+Note that this step will have to be repeated if `node_modules` are ever deleted.
+Alternatively, you can switch to the legacy build mode.
+In Xcode open the menu `File -> Project Settings` and for `Build System` select `Legacy Build System`.

 ## Android

 > Make sure your Android Studio installation is updated.
 We recommend editing `gradle` and `java` files in Android Studio as the IDE will suggest fixes and point out errors, this way you avoid most common pitfalls.